AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/config-fixture.md

 ---
-group: testing
-title: Configuration fixture attribute
+title: Configuration fixture attribute | Commerce Testing
+description:
 ---

+# Configuration fixture attribute

 To set configuration values for individual tests and revert them after the test execution, use the `Config` attribute.